 To make your system more flexible and scalable, we have added an expert option that makes the Battery Monitor more than just a measurement data source.
-The Device is capable of managing of NMEA 2000 digital switching equipment by user-defined rules (see IX.3 and examples in Section IV).
+The Device is capable to control NMEA 2000 digital switching equipment by user-defined rules (see IX.3 and examples in Section IV).